Content Map Terms

 Embryo transfer success versus the risk of multiple pregnancy

-For a woman over age 35 to maximize her chances of conceiving with her own eggs and carrying a healthy pregnancy, she may choose to have more embryos transferred than a younger woman would.
+For a woman over age 35 to have the best chance of conceiving with her own eggs and carrying a healthy pregnancy, she may choose to have more embryos transferred than a younger woman would.
 But this increases her risk of multiple pregnancy.

 Because of the risks to the babies of multiple pregnancy, experts recommend limiting the number of embryos transferred.
 Your doctor will recommend a certain number of embryos to be transferred based on your age and specific situation.

 Women over 40 have a high rate of embryo loss when using their own eggs.
-As an alternative, older women can choose to use more viable donor eggs.
-When a woman uses donor eggs, experts recommend using the donor's age to help figure out how many embryos to transfer.footnote 3
+Instead, older women can choose to use more viable donor eggs.
+If you're using donor eggs, the number of embryos you receive will be based on the age of your donor.

 Current as of: